 Certain Funds may invest in the securities of small capitalization companies and companies in special equity situations.
 Companies are considered to have a small market capitalization if their capitalization is within the range of those companies in the S&P SmallCap 600 Index.
 Companies are considered to be experiencing special equity situations if they are experiencing unusual and possibly non-repetitive developments, such as mergers; acquisitions; spin-offs; liquidations; reorganizations; and new products, technology or management.
 These companies may offer greater opportunities for capital appreciation than larger, more established companies, but investment in such companies may involve certain special risks.
 These risks may be due to the greater business risks of small size, limited markets and financial resources, narrow product lines and frequent lack of depth in management.
-The securities of such companies may be less liquid, and subject to more abrupt or erratic market movements than securities of larger, more established growth companies.
+The securities of such companies are often traded in the OTC market and may not be traded in volumes typical on a national securities exchange.
+Thus, the securities of such companies may be less liquid, and subject to more abrupt or erratic market movements than securities of larger, more established growth companies.
 Since a "special equity situation" may involve a significant change from a company's past experiences, the uncertainties in the appraisal of the future value of the company's equity securities and the risk of a possible decline in the value of the Funds' investments are significant.